Inclined building

 An inclined building is a building that was intentionally built at an incline.
 Buildings are built with an incline primarily for aesthetics, offering a unique feature to a city's skyline, as well as framing other buildings and structures between them when built in pairs.

 Design

 Despite the outward appearance of an inclined building as "leaning-over", they are as structurally sound as any non-inclined building.
 The mass of the building's upper floors is always equal or less than the mass of the building's lower floors, ensuring the building remains balanced around its centre of mass.

-The upward slope of an inclined building is not to be confused with the upward slope of an otherwise non-inclined building, such as the Leadenhall Building in London.
+The upward slope of an inclined building is not to be confused with the upward slope of an otherwise non-inclined building, such as 122 Leadenhall Street in London.
 It should also not be confused with the top-heavy design of an otherwise non-inclined building, such as Vancouver House in Vancouver.